-The Building Commission's painting inspectors are available to provide advice on paint technology and surface breakdown and recommend that painters work to Australian Standard Australian Standard 2311 and manufacturers' recommendations.
+Building and Energy's painting inspectors are available to provide advice on paint technology and surface breakdown and recommend that painters work to Australian Standard Australian Standard 2311 and manufacturers' recommendations.

-Below is information on common painting problems seen by the Building Commission's painting inspectors.
+Below is information on common painting problems seen by Building and Energy's painting inspectors.

 Painting concrete tilt panels

 The manufacture and curing process of concrete tilt panels can present challenges for painters.